Loading

 While most in the music industry are thrilled that the Coast’s live music scene seems to be burgeoning again post-pandemic, with Big Pineapple Festival and The Station (formerly Nightquarter) returning this year, some say the region’s infrastructure still isn’t equipped for events of this magnitude.

-The letter said “an appointed noise management company” would monitor amplified noise.
+It says “an appointed noise management company” will monitor amplified noise.

 “Especially as I’m being letter dropped in Minyama and the event is at Bokarina.
-I feel sorry for the Bokarina, and closer, residents,” he said.
+I feel sorry for the Bokarina, and closer, residents,” he says.

 “I’m also surprised at the length of time for the festival, going all day and up to 10pm at night.
 That seems excessive for a suburban location.